oliverwkim/oliverwkim.github.io/_posts/2023-03-09-Creativity.md

 As of the fifth year of my economics PhD, I have published zero scientific papers, written a dozen short stories that no one has read, and sold precisely one painting.
 I am, therefore, one of the last people you should ask about creative success.

 But, like many amateurs peering enviously into the inner circle, I have a mild obsession with what I cannot quite do.
-Economic research is more akin to the creative arts than is commonly admitted.
-(Certainly by the art people, who would like to keep economists away from their parties.)
+Economic research is more akin to the creative arts than is commonly admitted---certainly by the art people, who would like to keep economists away from their parties---and there’s much to learn from the habits of other fields.

 Here are a few scattered, loosely connected thoughts on what seems to work well, at least for other people.
 Call it a collage.